NBA Rumors: Pelicans Could Trade Solomon Hill And Future 2nd-Round Pick For Jeremy Lin, Per ‘SB Nation’

 During the 2018 NBA offseason, the New Orleans Pelicans signed Elfrid Payton to replace Rajon Rondo as their starting point guard.
-Payton has managed to show an impressive performance earlier in the 2018-19 NBA season, but as of now, he has only played six games after suffering multiple injuries.
+Payton has managed an impressive start in the 2018-19 NBA season, but as of now, he has only played six games after suffering multiple injuries.
 Backup point guard Tim Frazier stepped up in Payton’s absence, but according to SB Nation’s The Bird Writes, the Pelicans should consider finding ways to boost their backcourt either via trade or free agency.

-Jamile Dunn of SB Nation’s The Bird Writes suggested that the Pelicans could target Jeremy Lin of the Atlanta Hawks.
+Jamile Dunn of The Bird Writes suggested that the Pelicans could target Jeremy Lin of the Atlanta Hawks.

 “This sort of depends on what Dell is looking for.
 If he’s looking for a stop gap who possibly would not have a future with the team beyond this season, I would take a swing at Jeremy Lin.
 Lin missed last season with a knee injury, but prior to that, he excelled in the Gentry/ D’Antoni offense.
 Lin had his best season under D’Antoni in a Steve Nash/James Harden role.
 Perhaps he could display similar upside in New Orleans while running a modified version of the same system.”